Kloudless/file-picker/README.md

 ### Saver

-The Saver allows your application to prompt a user to select a folder to save files to and file metadata will be returned to the developer.
-It supports single and multiple files.
+The Saver allows your application to prompt a user to select a folder to save files to.
+Metadata on the newly uploaded files will be returned to the developer.
+URLs to the files to upload must be provided.

 ### Configuration